Headlines March 2017

 Restorative justice discussion on the Conversation Hour

 A/Prof Bebe Loff and Dr Liz Bishop joined Thordia Elda and Tom Stranger on the Conversation Hour with Jon Faine recently to discuss the pilot – restorative justice for victims/survivors of sexual assault.
-Bebe will discussing the pilot at the upcoming WCPH Conference in Melbourne and Liz will be doing the same at the Second International Conference on Non-Adversarial Justice run by the Australian Institute of Judicial Administration.
-Listen to the podcast here.
+Bebe will be discussing the pilot at the upcoming WCPH Conference in Melbourne and Liz will be doing the same at the Second International Conference on Non-Adversarial Justice run by the Australian Institute of Judicial Administration.

 James Phung wins Unsung Hero award